dswd/vpncloud/vpncloud.md

     An optional shared key to encrypt the VPN data.
 If this option is not set, the traffic will be sent unencrypted.

+  * `--crypto <method>`:

+    The encryption method to use ("aes256", or "chacha20").
+Most current CPUs have special support for AES256 so this should be faster.
+For older computers lacking this support, CHACHA20 should be faster.
+    [default: `aes256`]

   * `--network-id <id>`:

     An optional token that identifies the network and helps to distinguish it